michaelsoto0786/Michael-Soto-Portfolio/README.md

 I used two media queries one for tablet and second for desktop, you can see under css file where I put in my comments how the specifications, in my tablet media query, I remove all the picture but the css animation of the two pictures.
 I hid the cybersecurity buttons and cut the font size in half.
+Also, I made the tablet view to row on my hobby and passion section and desktop is column.
 I was struggling with the best practices for the min and max width for screen view but with a bit of play I use what best fit as you can see.

 It has been a blast and I am eager to go the next class hopefully doing the back end development. thank you code Louisville and its mentors.